Frequently Asked Questions¶

 none

-Guance obtains all values of a metric over a period of time, sorts these values from smallest to largest, and determines the position of the data point corresponding to P99 based on number of data points * 99%, then returns the value at that position.
-The term "all values" refers to the raw data points stored in the database.
+Guance obtains all values of a certain metric over a period of time, sorts these values from smallest to largest, and then determines the position of the P99 data point based on the number of data points * 99%, returning the value at that position.
+Here, "all values" refer to the original data points stored in the database.

-For percentile queries on metric data, Guance's handling method varies depending on the data engine used.
-If the database does not natively support percentile queries, Guance retrieves the data locally for additional processing to achieve this functionality.
-For non-metric data (such as logs, APM, RUM, etc.), percentile queries are supported through the native capabilities of the database.
+For percentile queries of metric data, the processing method of Guance varies depending on the data engine used.
+If the database itself does not support percentile queries, Guance will pull the data locally and perform additional processing to achieve this function.
+For non-metric data (such as logs, APM, RUM, etc.), percentile queries are supported by the native functions of the database.